-Disability harassment is effectively defined in the Equality Act and occurs when a person engages in unwanted conduct related to a disability with the effect of violating the disabled person's dignity or by creating an intimidating, hostile degrading, humiliating or offensive environment for the victim by remarks or conduct.
+Disability harassment occurs when a person engages in unwanted conduct related to a disability with the effect of violating the disabled person's dignity or by creating an intimidating, hostile degrading, humiliating or offensive environment for the victim by remarks or conduct.
 Whilst harassment usually consists of ongoing offensive behaviour, just one serious incident is sufficient for a complaint to be made and it is not necessary for the victim to complain on every occasion that there is offensive behaviour.

 In cases of disability harassment an employer can be held liable for acts by a worker's colleagues (or managers) or by customers or suppliers if the employer fails to take reasonable action once the issue is brought to their attention and events outside work may also be covered by the provisions of the Equality Act which is supplemented by the provisions of the Protection from Harassment Act.